en-ver/markdownlint-mcp/README-dev.md

-# Developer Guide: MarkdownLint MCP Server
+# Developer Guide: MD Lint MCP Server

-This document provides developers with a deep dive into the architecture, implementation, and setup of the MarkdownLint MCP Server.
+This document provides developers with a deep dive into the architecture, implementation, and setup of the MD Lint MCP Server.

 ## Project Goal